daattali/daattali.github.io/_drafts/2015-05-17-analyzing-rbloggers-posts-via-twitter.md

 There you have it - the 5 people who single-handedly (or.. quintuple-handedly?) are responsible for 1/6 of the posts we've seen since I learned what R is.

-## Post success by day of week
+## Post success by day of week {#by-day}

 One of my main questions was whether there is some correlation between when a post is posted and how successful it is.
 I also wanted to see if there are certain days of the week that are more/less active.
-Here is a table summarizing the number of posts made on each day of the week and how successful each one was on average.
+Here is a table summarizing the number of posts made on each day of the week and how successful each day was on average.

 |day       | num_tweets| favorites_per_post| retweets_per_post| avg_score|
 |:---------|----------:|------------------:|-----------------:|---------:|